Build AI workflows your team can actually use. |

-AI Security Consulting for LLM Products
+AI Security Review for LLM Products

 Author: .
 Published: .
 Updated: .

-AI security consulting from Hello.World Consulting focuses on the failure modes that appear when language models connect to private data, internal tools and customer workflows.
 The review looks at prompt injection, indirect prompt injection, unsafe tool calls, authorization gaps, data leakage, excessive logging, weak evals and unclear incident ownership.

 A practical review maps what the model can see, what it can do, where sensitive information can move and which controls exist outside the model.
 Findings are written for engineering teams, with prioritized fixes, affected components, retest criteria and notes about residual risk.

 This work is useful before launch, after a prototype has started touching production-like data or when a team needs a clear security baseline for an AI feature.
-The output is designed to support remediation, not just produce a report.